luizalabs/mitose/README.md

 > Those fields are comom for each controller type.

+You don't need to restart mitose when you change a configmap, because mitose will rebuild its controllers on each configmap change.

 ### SQS Queue Size Controller
 There is a mitose controller bases on AWS SQS queue size.
 The specifics configuration fields are: